Ads keep this website free for you.

 Attribution Rules

-Another option besides lending money to a lower income spouse is for the higher income spouse to pay for all household and family expenses, and the lower income spouse can invest all income earned.
+Another option instead of lending money to a lower income spouse is for the higher income spouse to pay for all household and family expenses, and the lower income spouse can invest all income earned.
 Obviously, the lower income spouse would only be able to invest as much as their net income after tax.
 This would work best if there were separate bank accounts for income from each spouse, even if both accounts were joint accounts.
 The important thing to remember is that records must be kept that clearly show the source of the income used to invest.

 TaxTips.ca Resources